 About Me

 I build reliable AI coding agents at enterprise scale.
-The answer isn't better models — it's better context engineering.
+The answer isn't better models — it's better prompt engineering and systematic evaluation.

 My methodology: let friction surface the gaps.
 Every time I correct an agent twice, that correction becomes a persistent constraint.
 The result is behavioral specifications across the full Claude Code toolkit — CLAUDE.md, Skills, Rules, Hooks, Commands, Memory — that make agents reliable from the first prompt.